analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ## ML-Focused Approach using Linux

-This approach allows the user to train and sythesize convolutional neural networks using Pytorch and TensorFlow.
-Additionaly, compilation and debugging is supported under Linux making this method peferable for most developers that do not require Eclipse and are comfortable using bash, openOCD, and GDB directly.
-Additionally, augmented ML toolchains, MAX78000-specific sythesis tools and supporting software are made available via github.
+This approach allows the user to train and synthesize convolutional neural networks using Pytorch and TensorFlow.
+Additionally, compilation and debugging is supported under Linux making this method preferable for most developers that do not require Eclipse and are comfortable using bash, openOCD, and GDB directly.
+Additionally, augmented ML toolchains, MAX78000-specific synthesis tools and supporting software are made available via github.

 Two github repositories are required: